JetBrains/resharper-devguide/Intro/KeyTopics.md

 ## The code model

-ReSharper's code model is called the PSI - the Program Structure Index.
+ReSharper's code model is called the PSI - the Program Structure Interface.
 The key topics here are:

 * [Overview](/Architecture/PSI.md)
 * [Abstract syntax trees](/PSI/SyntaxTrees.md) - files are parsed and abstract syntax trees are generated, as you type.